usebedrock/bedrock/README.md

 <img src="http://f.cl.ly/items/413y2M3N1w231a3o3X09/bedrock-icon.png" width="250">

 Bedrock is a static site generator to easily make HTML prototypes.
-For more information, please check out <a href="http://bedrock.mono.company/">the Bedrock homepage</a>.
+For more information, please check out [the Bedrock homepage](http://bedrock.mono.company/).

 ## Basic installation & first run

 * First, make sure you have Node 4.2.1 installed.
-You can find the latest version of Node at <a href="https://nodejs.org/en/">NodeJS.org</a>.
+You can find the latest version of Node at [Nodejs.org](https://nodejs.org/en/).
 * You need to have `gulp` installed globally to use Bedrock. `npm install -g gulp`.
 * Install the project's dependencies:
   * `npm install`